CrazyRedMachine/chu2to3/README.md

 chu2to3 is a chuniio wrapper which allows you to use chuniio.dll in chusan.

-It's been tested on the RedBoard and Yubideck so far but should work with other chuniio implementations.
+It's been tested on the RedBoard, Yubideck, Laverita and Tasoller so far but should work with other chuniio implementations.

 # Acknowledgments